 Starting about 200 million years ago, continental drift redistributed the continents.

-This scenario is an example of the Planetary Biology perspective, a view that considers the operations and influences of life in the context of the whole planet.
+NOTE: This scenario is an example of the Planetary Biology perspective, a view that considers the operations and influences of life in the context of the whole planet.